-- The proposed school has a safeguarding policy which reflects current statutory guidance.
-The policy will be published on the school's website. - The proprietor is suitably skilled to ensure that pupils are kept safe while they are at school.
+- The proposed school has a safeguarding policy that reflects current statutory guidance.
+The policy will be published on the school's website.

+- The proprietor is suitably skilled to ensure that pupils are kept safe while they are at school.
 The proposed school has an appropriate system to record any safeguarding concerns and actions taken. - The proposed school plans to deliver a range of safeguarding training to staff.
-This will include annual updates to any statutory documentation. - The proposed school is aware of possible safeguarding risks to pupils within the local area.
+This will include annual updates to any statutory documentation.
+Some senior staff have already been appointed and have received appropriate safeguarding training in advance of the opening of the proposed school. - The proposed school is aware of possible safeguarding risks to pupils within the local area.
 It recognises the vulnerabilities that pupils who come to the school may have. - The proposed school intends, within its curriculum, to ensure that pupils are taught about many different ways in which they can keep themselves safe.
-This will include risks arising within their local community as well as online.
+This will include risks within their local community and when they are online.